 Activate your pelvic floor muscles with a lift and squeeze action remembering to and breathe normally throughout.
 Try to keep lifting and squeezing your pelvic floor for up to 10 seconds at a time.

 Completely relax your pelvic floor muscles back to their normal resting position and allow them adequate time to rest and recover before attempting your next exercise.

 When you can feel your pelvic floor muscles and contract them correctly you are ready to start your regular daily pelvic floor workout.
-Everyone is different in terms of how much exercise they can do when starting out – commence with what you can comfortable do, even if it is just a few short contractions in a row throughout the day and gradually build up your exercises over time.
+Everyone is different in terms of how much exercise they can do when starting out – commence with what you can comfortably do, even if it is just a few short contractions in a row throughout the day and gradually build up your exercises over time.

 Daily kegel exercise workout guidelines:

 - Contract your pelvic floor muscles for 3-10 seconds at a time;